Federal Bureau of Prisons: Types of federal prisons

 Some units have small, adjacent, minimum-security "satellite camps".
 Twenty-eight institutions hold female inmates.
 As of 2010, about 15% of Bureau inmates are in facilities operated by third parties, mostly private companies, while others are in local and state facilities.
 Some are in privately operated Residential Reentry Centers (RRC) or Community Corrections Centers.
 The Bureau uses contract facilities to manage its own prison population because they are "especially useful" for housing low-security, specialized groups of people, such as sentenced criminal aliens.

 Officers

 Officers employed by the FBOP are uniformed federal law enforcement officers who are responsible for the care, custody, and control of federal inmates.
-Primary Law enforcement officers working for the Bureau of Prisons have statutory powers of arrest "18 U.S. Code § 3050 - Bureau of Prisons employees' powers" per the United States Code, and the ability to carry a firearm off duty.
+Primary law enforcement officers working for the Bureau of Prisons have statutory powers of arrest per the United States Code, and the ability to carry a firearm off duty.

 The BOP has multiple specialty units including the Special Operations Response Team, Crisis Negotiation Team, Special Investigative Service and Disturbance Control Team.

+BOP Special Operations Response Teams (SORT) and Disturbance Control Teams (DCT) are trained specifically for high-risk crises both inside and outside of correctional environments, focusing on containment, de-escalation, and use of force.

+SORT units are highly specialized tactical teams used for high-risk scenarios like hostage situations, riot control, and other emergency operations.

+Their training is rigorous and ongoing: